-Depending upon the length of the excursion, students may be permitted to bring snacks and drinks on the bus with Board permission.
+Depending upon the length of the excursion, students may be permitted to bring snacks and drinks in the Gildford Colony vehicles with Board permission.

-Teachers are expected to also ride on the bus.
+Teachers are expected to also ride in these vehicles to accompany their students.

 In cases of long or overnight trips, students may bring pillows or blankets.
 Again, the Board must give final permission.